High Risk →

 Execute a Windows command and return its output.
 Only commands in the allowed list can be executed.
 This tool should be used for running simple commands like 'dir', 'echo', etc.

-Part of the Windows Command Line MCP Server MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Windows Command Line MCP Server server.

 AI agents invoke execute_command to trigger processes or run actions in Windows Command Line MCP Server.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.